-Tax Risks to Unitholders
+Tax Risks to Stakeholders

-Our tax treatment depends on our status as a partnership for federal income tax purposes, as well as our not being subject to a material amount of entity-level taxation by individual states.
-If the Internal Revenue Service ("IRS") were to treat us as a corporation for federal income tax purposes or if we become subject to a material amount of entity-level taxation for state tax purposes, then our cash available for distribution would be substantially reduced.
+Our tax treatment depends on our status as a partnership for federal income tax purposes, as well as our not being subject to a material amount of entity-level taxation.
+If the IRS were to treat us as a corporation for federal income tax purposes or if we become subject to a material amount of entity-level taxation for state tax purposes, then our cash available for distribution would be substantially reduced.

-The anticipated after-tax economic benefit of an investment in our Series A Preferred Units, Series B Preferred Units, Series C Preferred Units, Series E Preferred Units, Series F Preferred Units, and Series G Preferred Units (collectively, "ETO Preferred Units") depends largely on our being treated as a partnership for federal income tax purposes.
+The anticipated after-tax economic benefit of an investment in our 6.250% Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units ("Series A Preferred Units"), 6.625% Series B Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units, ("Series B Preferred Units"), Series C Preferred Units, Series D Preferred Units, Series E Preferred Units, 6.750% Series F Fixed-Rate Reset Cumulative Redeemable Perpetual Preferred Units ("Series G Preferred Units"), and 7.125% Series G Fixed-Rate Reset Cumulative Redeemable Perpetual Preferred Units ("Series G Preferred Units," collectively, the "ETO Preferred Units") depends largely on our being treated as a partnership for federal income tax purposes.
 We have not requested, and do not plan to request, a ruling from the IRS, with respect to our classification as a partnership for federal income tax purposes.
 Despite the fact that we are a limited partnership under Delaware law, we would be treated as a corporation for federal income tax purposes unless we satisfy a "qualifying income" requirement.
-Based upon our current operations, we believe we satisfy the qualifying income requirement.
+Based upon our current operations and current Treasury Regulations, we believe we satisfy the qualifying income requirement.
 Failing to meet the qualifying income requirement or a change in current law could cause us to be treated as a corporation for federal income tax purposes or otherwise subject us to taxation as an entity.

-If we were treated as a corporation, we would pay federal income tax at the corporate tax rate, and we would likely pay additional state income taxes at varying rates.
+If we were treated as a corporation for federal income tax purposes, we would pay federal income tax at the corporate tax rate, and we would likely pay additional state income taxes at varying rates.
 Distributions to holders of our ETO Preferred Units ("ETO Preferred Unitholders") would generally be taxed again as corporate distributions and instead of guaranteed payments for the use of capital, as described further below.
-Because a tax would then be imposed upon us as a corporation, our cash available for distribution to ETO Preferred Unitholders would be substantially reduced.
+Because a tax would be imposed upon us as a corporation, our cash available to pay our debt securities and for distribution to ETO Preferred Unitholders would be substantially reduced.
 Therefore, treatment of us as a corporation would result in a material reduction in the anticipated cash flow and after-tax return to the ETO Preferred Unitholders.

 At the state level, several states have been evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise, or other forms of taxation.
-Imposition of a similar tax on us in the jurisdictions in which we operate or in other jurisdictions to which we may expand could substantially reduce our cash available for distribution to our ETO Preferred Unitholders.
-Our partnership agreement provides that if a law is enacted or existing law is modified or interpreted in a manner that subjects us to taxation as a corporation or otherwise subjects us to entity-level taxation for federal, state or local income tax purposes, the minimum quarterly distribution amount and the target distribution amounts may be adjusted to reflect the impact of that law on us.
+We currently own property or conduct business in many states that impose a margin or franchise tax.
+In the future, we may expand our operations.
+Imposition of a similar tax on us in the jurisdictions in which we operate or in other jurisdictions to which we may expand could substantially reduce our cash available to pay our debt securities and for distribution to our ETO Preferred Unitholders.
+Our partnership agreement provides that if a law is enacted or existing law is modified or interpreted in a manner that subjects us to taxation as a corporation or otherwise subjects us to entity-level taxation for U.S. federal, state, local or foreign income tax purposes, the target distribution amounts may be adjusted to reflect the impact of that law or interpretation on us.